nikvdp/searxng-ai-kit/README.cli.md

 ## Python Library Usage

-SearXNG Kit can also be used as a Python library in your projects:
+SearXNG AI Kit can also be used as a Python library in your projects:

 ```python
 import searxng